 As a property owner in the UK, you need an EPC.
-Getting an EPC done in London needn’t be a huge hassle, but it can save you a whole heap of time and effort.
+Choosing the ideal company for your EPC shouldn’t be a huge hassle, but when you do it can save you a whole heap of time and effort.
 Here’s why you need to get yours done if you haven’t already.

 First off, what is an EPC?